Predicting speech intelligibility from EEG in a non-linear classification paradigm: Methods

-\subsubsection{Dilated convolutional model}
+\subsection{Dilated convolutional model}

 The dilated convolutional model consists of 4 steps.
-In the first step, the EEG channels are linearly combined from 64 to 8 using a 1D convolution with a kernel size of 1 and a filter size $F_1$ of 8.
+In the first step, the EEG channels are linearly combined from 64 to $F_1$ using a 1D convolution with a kernel size of 1 and a filter size of $F_1$.
 Then, $N$ repeated dilated convolutional layers using $F_2$ filters with a kernel size of $K$ are applied to both EEG and envelope segments.
 After each dilated convolutional layer, a rectified linear unit (ReLU) non-linearity \cite{nair_rectified_2010} is applied.
 The weights of the dilated convolutional layers for the envelopes are shared for both envelope inputs.
 After non-linearly transforming the EEG and envelope data, the EEG representations are compared to both envelopes using cosine similarity.
 Finally, these similarity scores are fed into a single neuron with a sigmoid non-linearity to generate a prediction.
 After a hyperparameter sweep, values 8 and 16 were chosen for $F_1$ and $F_2$, respectively.
+The dilated convolutional model was implemented in Tensorflow (version 2.3.0) \cite{martinabadi_and_tensorflow_2015} with Keras \cite{chollet_francois_keras_2015} module.